ScottCollins333/BIO665-1/Assignment-9/README.md

 *Please let me know if you see any errors in these problem descriptions or in the expected outputs.
 Thanks!*

 Read the instructions carefully for each problem listed below.
 For each problem, you should write an R script called `X.R` (but replace `X` with the problem number).
 For example, for problem 1, the R script would be named `1.R`.
 Store these scripts in the `Assignment-9` directory.
-The test script for each problem will invoke the function that you create for that problem; it will do this multiple times with different arguments to check your function.
+The test script for each problem will invoke the script that you create for that problem.

 Before you start, make sure you have installed the `tidyverse` packages.
 We will use these heavily throughout the rest of the semester.